Managing Docker Swarm: A Comprehensive Guide (with examples)

 Explanation:

-• docker swarm join is used to join a new node to the swarm cluster.
+• docker swarm join is the command used to add a new node to an existing swarm.

 This node joined a swarm as a worker.